 A friend of mine made this salad at a get-together and I was in love with it.
 I asked for the recipe … and it’s a lot of fun to play with!
 You can add or subtract things (the version I ate had small chunks of bacon) and it’s a really great way to play with your food.

-Trigger warning: Discussion of weight loss surgery and its consequences.
+Trigger warning: Discussion of research regarding weight and health.